MacSourcePorts/defendguin/docs/README.txt

       and occasionally spit out mines.
 Other than that, just don't run into them and shoot them when you get the chance.

+      Note: If they go very high in the sky or low to the ground, they'll "wrap around", appearing on the opposite side of the screen.

     MINES
     -----
       Bombers drop these spikey grey balls.
 They can be in the sky or at ground level, so be careful!
-If you get to close, they'll start flashing.
+If you get too close, they'll start flashing.
 Note: you can't shoot them!

       After floating for a few moments, they disappear with a 'pop.'